 mgr Olesia Iefremova

-Institute for the Research on Civilizations was established in October 2006.
+The Institute for the Research on Civilizations was established in October 2006.
 It brings together UITM students of all nationalities.
 Meetings, which take place on average once a month, focus on the multicultural world and are conducted in Polish, English and Ukrainian languages.

-In addition to the meetings, students participate actively in organizing and conducting events on behalf of the Institute for the Study on Civilizations, including Australian, Kazakh and Malaysian Days, Christmas Eve and Easter or the Letter Writing Marathon in cooperation with the Amnesty International.
+In addition to the meetings, students participate actively in organizing and conducting events on behalf of the Institute for the Research on Civilizations, including Australian, Kazakh and Malaysian Days, Christmas Eve and Easter or the Letter Writing Marathon in cooperation with the Amnesty International.
 In addition, the club members conduct multicultural workshops for students of secondary schools from the Podkarpackie region.

 Members of the Institute for the Research on Civilizations scientific interest club also participate in lectures and seminars organized by the institute, as well as take an active part in national and international conferences.